ChristianBergler/FIN-PRINT/README.md

 ImagePath/ImageFile4.JPG\
 (...)*

-All bounding box files have to have the same filename as the original image, just the different filename ending .txt.
+All bounding box files have to have the same filename as the original image, just a different filename ending (.txt).
 Moreover, the machine generated data split (only active if the --image_folder is set) offers an option that the validation and test partition does not contain images from the same phototgrapher and date.
 Bounding box ground truth files can be generated using the YOLO-MARK toolkit which is publicly available here:

 https://github.com/AlexeyAB/Yolo_mark

 Each bounding box file (.txt) contains one line per annotated bounding box within a specific image containing the following information:

-*ClassIndex x-coor y-coor bb-width bb-height\
-ClassIndex x-coor y-coor bb-width bb-height\
-ClassIndex x-coor y-coor bb-width bb-height*
+*ClassIndex x-coor y-coor bb-width bb-height*

 ClassIndex is defined within the config/class.names file.
 The class names are listed per line, while getting an increasing index value assigned, e.g. first line = index 0 = fin, second line = index 1 = no-fin.
 The x-coordinate (*x-coor*) and y-coordinate (*y-coor*) of the bounding box are the centered coordinates describing the image-specific normalized center of the corresponding bounding box.
 The image-specific normalized width (*bb-width*) and height (*bb-height*) of the bounding box is describing the width and height of the respective boudning box.

 ## Network Training
-For a detailed description about each possible training option we refer to the usage/code in train.py (usage: train.py -h), together with the paper descriptions.
+For a detailed description about each possible training option we refer to the usage/code in *train.py* (usage: *train.py -h*), together with the paper descriptions.

 This is just an example command in order to start network training with an existing data split and without an existing data split: